If you are looking to trade forex online from Malaysia then you need to open an account with a retail forex broker.

 Which Forex Broker is the best in Malaysia?

-Any forex broker that is regulated by multiple tier-1 & tier-2 regulations are considered low risk.
+So, we can only point out that in general, any forex broker that is regulated by multiple tier-1 & tier-2 regulations are considered ‘lower’ risk (because there is no risk free broker).
 Then the comparison is based on fees, support, account features, withdrawals etc.

 There are some brokers like HF Markets, FXTM etc. that are regulated under multiple regulations, but not in Malaysia.
 It should be noted that if you trade with any forex broker as a resident in Malaysia, you are doing so at your own risk.
 So all forex brokers should be considered high risk.